 In addition, the Compensation Committee selected annual revenue and adjusted earnings before interest and taxes ("EBIT"), a non-U.S. generally accepted accounting principles ("GAAP") financial measure, as the financial performance measurements for the fiscal year.
-For 2019, the threshold, target, and maximum performance levels for annual revenue and adjusted EBIT, as set forth in our annual operating plan, and the corresponding payout levels on a sliding scale for achievement of such measures under the 2019 Annual Incentive Plan, were established as follows:
+For 2020, the threshold, target, and maximum performance levels for annual revenue and adjusted EBIT, as set forth in our annual operating plan (as modified due to the impact of the COVID-19 pandemic), and the corresponding payout levels on a sliding scale for achievement of such measures under the 2020 Annual Incentive Plan, were established as follows, which reflects adjustments made during 2020 to account for the impact of the COVID-19 pandemic on our annual operating plan: